 Rivers of London

-Rivers of London consists of nine primary books, and includes four additional books that complement the series but are not considered mandatory reads, and the series is set to expand with the upcoming release of one more book.
+Rivers of London consists of ten primary books, and includes four additional books that complement the series but are not considered mandatory reads and series is set to expand with the upcoming release of one more book.
 The current recommended reading order for the series is provided below.

 Book Reviews